^ Up a level ^ Next standard >

 The current 2018 fifth edition is available legitimately from ITTF as a free download (a single-user PDF) in English and French.
 This was a minor revision of the 2016 fourth edition with a section on abbreviations, and a rationalisation of the metrics-related definitions following the 2016 rewrite of ISO/IEC 27004.

-Publication of the sixth edition is due by 2026, possibly during 2025.
-It should reach Draft International Standard stage soon.
+Publication of the sixth edition is due by 2026, possibly this year.

 Personal comments